Lake Elgygytgyn

-Lake El'gygytgyn (Russian and Chukchi: Эльгыгытгын) is an impact crater lake located in the Chukotka Autonomous Okrug in northeast Siberia, about 150 km southeast of Chaunskaya Bay.
+Lake Elgygytgyn, also transcripted El'gygytgyn, (Russian and Chukchi: Эльгыгытгын) is a crater lake in Anadyrsky District, Chukotka Autonomous Okrug in northeast Siberia, about 150 km southeast of Chaunskaya Bay.

 The word "Elgygytgyn" means "white lake" in the Chukchi language.

 The lake is of particular interest to scientists because it has never been covered by glaciers.
 This has allowed the uninterrupted build-up of 400 m of sediment at the bottom of the lake, recording information on prehistoric climate change.

 Geography

-Lake El'gygytgyn is located in the Anadyr Plateau, part of the Anadyr Highlands.
+Lake Elgygytgyn is an impact crater lake located in the Anadyr Plateau, part of the Anadyr Highlands.
 It is drained to the southeast by the Enmyvaam, a tributary of the Belaya.
 It is approximately 12 km in diameter and has a maximum depth of 174 ± 2 m.
 The lake is centered within an impact crater with a rim diameter of 18 km that formed 3.6 million years ago during the Pliocene.
 Before it was reliably dated, preliminary papers in the late 1970s suggested either Elgygytgyn or Zhamanshin as the source of the young Australasian strewnfield.

 Scientific drilling

-In late 2008 and early 2009, an international team from the US (Dr. Julie Brigham-Grette), Germany (Dr. Martin Melles), Russia (Dr. Pavel Sergeevich Minuyk) and Austria (Dr. Christian Koeberl) conducted a drilling program targeting three holes in El'gygytgyn Lake.
+In late 2008 and early 2009, an international team conducted a drilling program targeting three holes in Elgygytgyn Lake.
 The resulting cores are designated ICPD Site 5011-1 and 5011-3.
-This co-sponsored by the International Continental Scientific Drilling Program (ICDP), with funding also provided by the U.S. National Science Foundation (NSF), the German Federal Ministry of Education and Research (BMBF), Alfred Wegener Institute (AWI) and GeoForschungsZentrum Potsdam (GFZ), the Russian Academy of Sciences Far East Branch (RAS FEB), the Russian Foundation for Basic Research (RFBR), and the Austrian Federal Ministry of Science and Research (BMWF).